 3. Treasurer's Report

 5. Branch Representative's Report

-10. Election of New Members and Presentation of Certificates
+11. Election of New Members and presentation of certificates.

-I should like to thank Frank Norman for agreeing to audit the accounts again for me this year.
+I would like to thank Frank Norman for auditing the books for 2008 and for agreeing to audit them for 2009.

 SOUTH OXON BRANCH